 You can buy beautiful princess dresses and other costumes at Disneyland.
 When my kids were younger, I preferred to pack less expensive, washable costumes from Little Dress Up Shop or Amazon.com.
 For little boys, think pirates, Star Wars or Marvel superheroes!

 A stroller is a must for families with kids under age 5 – or maybe even older.
-Disneyland can be overwhelming and five miles a day is a lot.
-My three year old napped in our stroller at Disneyland, even though he hadn’t taken a nap at home in months.
+Disneyland is often overwhelming and exhausting for little kids.

-A stroller is nice to have for storage.
-You can keep all kinds of snacks, drinks, parade blankets, changes of clothing and souvenirs in a stroller basket!
+A stroller is nice for storage.
+You can keep snacks, drinks, parade blankets, changes of clothing and souvenirs in a stroller basket.
 This is the one feature that makes me miss my stroller now that I have older kids.

 Save $10 on any Southern California vacation package at Get Away Today when you use our exclusive coupon code: Tips10Trips.